narsingh21/Data-Structure-and-Algorithm-Handbook/linked-list/link-list.md

 Its a data structure that contain tail, head and length.

  Linked list containt list of Nodes.
-A node contains value and pointer(which points to next node).
+A node contains value and pointer(which points to next node or previous node).